dali92002/DocEnTR/README.md

 - [Mohamed Ali Souibgui](https://github.com/dali92002)
 - [Sanket Biswas](https://github.com/biswassanket)
 ## Conclusion
-There should be no bugs in this code, but if there is, we are sorry for that :') !!
+Thank you for interesting in our work, and sorry if there is any bugs.